dougmiller/theMetaCityArticles/lets-make-a-terrible-image-processing-pipeline.md

 Blurb: With the advent of the `<picture>` tag and the general support of media-queries, it is time to automate image production.
 Tags: Automation,Images

-It used to be since [way back in the day](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html) that if you want to put an image on a page then you put the image on the page and users be dammed if it didnt work for their screen.
+It used to be since [way back in the day](http://1997.webhistory.org/www.lists/www-talk.1993q1/0182.html) that if you want to put an image on a page then you put the image on the page and users be dammed if it didn't work for their screen.
 While people had previously broached the topic of media-queries it took until the early 2000's to get an agreed up spec drafted and then more than another decade to have it formalised after enough browser by in happened.

-With the arival of mobile and HTML5 the door opened again as people began to look at ways to combat Wirth's Law slowing down user experience's and download times.
+With the arrival of mobile and HTML5 the door opened again as people began to look at ways to combat Wirth's Law slowing down user experience's and download times.

-Two things emerged out of this: the `<picture>` tag with media queries for different resolutions and newer, more effecient image formats.
-Combined, users only need to download the images at the resolution they will actually use and in the most effecient format they will use.
+Two things that emerged out of this: the `<picture>` tag with media queries for different resolutions and newer, more efficient image formats.
+Combined, users only need to download the images at the resolution they will actually use and in the most efficient format they will use.
 Win, win.

 It is not all peaches and cream however as this: